adamsaqer/CS-499-Final-Project/README.md

-Perfect.
-I’ll create a detailed, professional, and creative GitHub-ready README file that highlights the updated Rescue Animal System as the single artifact enhanced across all three categories—Software Design & Engineering, Algorithms & Data Structures, and Databases.
-It’ll include clean markdown headers, polished writing, and cover all rubric requirements.
-I’ll let you know as soon as it’s ready to copy and paste into your GitHub repository.

 # Adam Saqer – CS 499 Computer Science Capstone Portfolio

 *Welcome to my capstone portfolio.
 This repository contains an enhanced Java-based **Rescue Animal Management System** that showcases my skills in software design, algorithms, and database management developed during my journey at SNHU.*